codingcasey3/THE-GAME/README.md

 Features:

 Kate:
+  - added "eat" verb for items in inventory
   Wanting to add:
-  - "eat" verb (possibly with a hunger status)
   - "drop" verb

 Ellie: